TinusTinus/snakesolver/README.md

 Snake Solver
 ============

 An answer to Java Magazine 05 2014's "Snake" Code Challenge.
+Based on the solver code snippet at http://bit.ly/priemslang.

 I suspect this problem may be NP-complete (although I haven't attempted to prove or disprove it).